Candidacy for the Degree

 Formal written application for the degree must be filed with the Office of the Registrar by the published deadline for the semester in which the student anticipates completing degree requirements.
 Special forms for this application may be secured from the Office of the Registrar.

 For the Bachelor of Arts degree, the Bachelor of Business Administration degree, and the Bachelor of Science degree, the student must complete the requirements of the core curriculum, must fulfill the major and minor requirements, if any, and offer sufficient approved elective courses to bring the total number of acceptable credit hours to at least 120.
-A student pursuing a Baccalaureate degree must also pass or be exempted from the Regents' requirement.

 Georgia law requires that all candidates for a degree from an institution supported by public funds shall successfully pass coursework or an examination "of the History of the United States and the History of Georgia" and coursework or an examination "upon the provisions and principles of the United States Constitution and the Constitution of Georgia."
+All graduates must also have passed or been exempted from the Regents' Skills Test.

 A student must have a minimum grade point average of 2.0 on all work presented for graduation.
 A student must have a minimum grade point average of 2.0 on coursework completed at North Georgia.